Transcranial Magnetic Stimulation (TMS) Therapy

 Individuals struggling with depression who have otherwise not received relief with medications, other treatments or experienced intolerable side effects for depression symptoms- may have success with TMS.
 Medications often cause uncomfortable side effects and are not always effective.
-In treatment-resistant depression, transcranial magnetic stimulation offers another option for a pain-free, non-invasive alternative therapy; without medication.
+In treatment-resistant depression, Transcranial Magnetic Stimulation offers another option for a pain-free, non-invasive alternative therapy; without medication.

 Possible side effects may include mild headaches, involuntary eye blinking or facial muscle contraction during the 20-40 minute treatment.
 There can be mild discomfort associated with these symptoms.
 A mild seizure is noted in 1:1,000 patients due to TMS activity and typically stops when stimulation ends.
 This ratio is similar to that of antidepressant medication.